DevExpress/devextreme-reactive/packages/dx-react-grid/docs/README.md

   npm i --save @devexpress/dx-react-grid-material-ui
   ```

-  Make sure that [Material UI](https://material-ui-1dab0.firebaseapp.com/) dependenices are installed and configured.
-If you have not yet configured Material UI for your project, check the [following link](https://material-ui-1dab0.firebaseapp.com/getting-started/installation).
+  Make sure that the [Material UI](https://material-ui-1dab0.firebaseapp.com/) dependencies are installed and configured.
+Check the [following link](https://material-ui-1dab0.firebaseapp.com/getting-started/installation) if you have not configured the Material UI yet.

 ### Polyfills

-React Grid uses the latest standards of the web platform.
-This means that some old browsers do not support all features of modern ones.
+React Grid uses the latest web platform standards.
+This means that older browsers might not support all the modern features.

-You may need to include ES2015 (ES6) polyfill to support some old browsers like IE11, Android 4.
+You may need to include ES2015 (ES6) polyfill to support browsers like IE11 and Android 4.

-We recommend using [BABEL Polyfill](https://babeljs.io/docs/usage/polyfill/), but you can use an alternative.
+We recommend [BABEL Polyfill](https://babeljs.io/docs/usage/polyfill/), but you can use an alternative.

 ### Using Grid component

 The Grid renders nothing by default.
-All its functionality is implemented in nested plugin components of the root Grid component.
-Thus, it is required to specify at least one plugin that visualizes the grid data.
+The root Grid component's nested plugin components implement its functionality, and it is necessary to specify at least one plugin that visualizes the grid data.

-Use the TableView plugin as follows to display the data as a simple table:
+Use the TableView plugin to display the data as a simple table:

 ```js
 import {